wellslu/TVMvsCpp/README.md

 # raspberry pi 3 B+
 - 4 cores
+- aarch64 (not 32-bit armv7!!!)
 - RAM 900 Mb
-- Swp 200 Mb
+- Swp 2 Gb
 - storage 32 Gb

-# Docker (Cross-Compilation; can run but the version have to be checked)
-Run docker on your x86 processor and compile ARM TVM version.
+# Docker (Cross-Compilation)
+You can build it on x86 first, and move libtvm_runtime.so to the raspberry pi 3 b.
+It also can be built on the raspberry pi 3 b directly if your device won't crash.
 <br>
 ```bash
 docker build -t tvm_image .